top of page

 However, it’s important to remember that although the probate system can appear complicated, resources are available to help guide you through it.
 By seeking the support of compassionate professionals who understand the intricacies of this process, you can find clarity and assistance.
 At Connelly Law, we can help ensure that everything is handled in a way that respects the wishes of your departed loved one and tends to the needs of those left behind.

 You’re not alone in this journey—there is help and hope in navigating the path ahead.
-Many clients tell us they could only deal with their loss after the legal and financial issues were resolved.
-Our team at Connelly Law, your Rhode Island, Connecticut, and Massachusetts elder law attorney, has the experience and expertise to help those in need of probate navigate the process in the most efficient way possible.
+Many clients have shared that they were only able to begin healing once the legal and financial issues were settled.
+Our team at Connelly Law, your trusted elder law attorney serving Rhode Island, Connecticut, and Massachusetts, has the knowledge and sensitivity to assist those facing probate with professionalism and care.
+We are committed to guiding you through the process efficiently, providing support so you can focus on what matters most: honoring your loved one and moving forward together.

 What is Probate?

-The probate process can be confusing and often takes time -- sometimes just a few days -- but in more complicated situations, it can take months or even years.
+The probate process can be confusing and time-consuming—sometimes just a few days—but in more complex situations, it can take months or even years.
 Unfortunately, there isn’t a quick fix to speed things up, except if the person who passed away sets up a special trust beforehand.
-If that trust was properly managed, it may help the beneficiaries avoid going through probate altogether.
+If that trust is properly managed, it may help beneficiaries avoid probate altogether.

 Even if it’s impossible to skip probate or make it much faster, working with an experienced probate lawyer can help.
-Connelly Law knows how to keep everything organized, making sure all the necessary paperwork and legal steps are handled correctly.
+Connelly Law keeps everything organized, ensuring all necessary paperwork and legal steps are handled correctly.
 We can take care of communication with the court and explain what’s happening in a way that’s easy to understand.
 Having someone knowledgeable on your side can make a tough time a little easier.

 Passing Without a Will